begavett/residual-reserve/README.md

 Obtaining residuals from a linear model (`lm`) simply requires a call to the `resid` function.

+Here, we store the residuals in an object called `mem_resid` and then visualize the residuals’ distribution using a histogram.

 ``` r
 mem_resid <- resid(mem_lm)